derekmumaw/obsidian/Research/SPArc Workflow Model/Abstract.md

 ## Results
 Validation was successful.
 With a single vault for 11 hours, the model predicted 22.9 treatments compared to 21 reflected in the clinical logfiles (20% anesthesia).
 With a 2-vault setup for 8.3 hours, the model predicted 33.4 treatments compared to 35 logged treatments (5% anesthesia).
-In the latter scenario, duty cycle logs were available: model prediction (23%) and logs (26%) agreed closely.
+In the latter scenario, duty cycle logs were available: the model prediction (23%) and logfiles (26%) agreed closely.

 Daily through